-Project pricing model: Should you choose fixed price or hourly rate?
+Project pricing model: Should you choose a fixed price or an hourly rate?

 How conscious are you in choosing the pricing model in the projects?
 Whether you have a fixed price or an hourly price in the project actually has an effect on profitability.
-It is therefore important to think carefully about which pricing model you choose.
+Therefore, it is important to carefully think about which pricing model you should choose.

-In this blog post, we will explain in more detail how the choice of price model affects the way you work, and how it has an impact on the profitability of the projects.
+In this blog post, we will explain in more detail how your price model choice affects the way you work, and how it has an impact on the profitability of the projects.